canonical/mysql-k8s-operator/docs/how-to/deploy/terraform/charm.md

 # Deploy charm module

+The MySQL K8s _charm_ Terraform module is the smallest unit that can be deployed using Terraform, only containing the MySQL Server charm.
+It is supposed to be deployed alongside other charms to build a more complex setup.

 ## Install Terraform tooling

 This guide assumes Juju is installed, and you have a K8s controller already bootstrapped.
 For more information, check the [Charmed MySQL tutorial](/tutorial/index).